R&D Tax Credits: How to claim them?

 The scheme is hugely popular (recent stats reveal that HMRC currently pays out £1.8bn of R&D tax credits to SMEs annually), due to being a generous and effective form of reducing corporation tax, or as a means of non-equity financing for early-stage companies who are sustaining losses.

-Whilst large companies can receive tax relief on up to 100% of qualifying R&D costs, this increases to 230% for SMEs.
+Whilst large companies can receive tax relief on up to 100% of qualifying R&D costs, this increases to 230% for SMEs (note that these rates decreased in 2023-24).
 Loss-making companies can process claims as cash repayments.
 This can be a particularly useful source for early-stage technology companies who emphasise building up revenues or finding a product-market fit over a path to profitability.

 Eligibility for R&D Tax Credits

-In some instances, R&D can be claimed on grants
+In some instances, R&D relief can be claimed alongside grant income

 Some R&D claim providers in the market take a rather simplistic view for technology companies, and just make claims based on coders and software engineers being on the payroll.